EagleLizard/mqtt-maison/DEVLOG.md

 The format is roughly reverse-chronological by date.

+## [07/12/2025]

+### Typescript MQTT Client

+I have a couple of directions I want to go with this right now:

+1. Handle incoming messages one at a time (queue)
+2. Implement modal interface with next/prev

+I am leaning toward 2 right now.
+Implementing the modal interface would make it more immediately useful, and it would have parity with the previous workflow in Node-RED.

+Doing 1 is more interesting, but there are reasons not to do it right this second.
+Primarily, the code is still pretty tightly coupled and I like the flexibility I have right now to change implementations.
+I've rewritten the subscription adapters and publishing several times without much friction.

+1 is a much better candidate once the interfaces are more mature.
+This way, I'll avoid locking myself into the current design.

+### Golang MQTT Client

+The ergonomic benefits of the golang library I was using are not as comprehensive as I thought - subscribing to a single topic with a single handler is nice, but it doesn't handle unsubscriptions gracefully in scenarios where multiple subscriptions and unsubscriptions can happen in different parts of the program simultaneously.

+Something similar to track what events are registered to which topics, similar to that I did in the typescript client, would be needed for it to behave like I want.

 ## [07/08/2025]

 I've implemented some basic toggling functionality for devices with binary state in Typescript.